Indians' Trevor Bauer: Strikes out eight in loss

 Bauer (4-4) allowed four runs (three earned) on five hits with eight strikeouts and one walk across six innings while taking a loss against the Rays on Sunday.

 Despite eight strikeouts, Bauer's terrible May continued, as he allowed his sixth home run of the month.
-The home runs are a big reason why he is 0-3 with a 6.83 ERA in May, but Bauer is also allowing opponents to hit .236 this month.
+The home runs are a big reason why he is 0-3 with a 6.83 ERA in May, but note that Bauer is also holding opponents to a .236 batting average this month.
 In March and April, Bauer posted a 4-1 record, 2.45 ERA and .167 opponent batting average.
 Overall, he is 4-4 with a 3.99 ERA, 1.16 WHIP and 88 strikeouts in 76.2 innings this season.
 Bauer will pitch next against the White Sox on Friday.

 More News